Geographie-cites/espace-geo/README.md

 -------------------------------------------------------------------------------------------------------------------------

-en : This git repository is used to reproduce the tables and figures in "La géographie de _L’Espace Géographique_" from the Zenodo dataset.
+en : This git repository is used to reproduce the tables and figures in "La géographie de _L’Espace Géographique_".

 It includes 4 scripts, 2 functions, the {cartigraph} package, and a shapefile of the world.